IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 - has a prosthetic leg / walker chair made by wizard friend Eidola
 - ex adventurer, disabled in final battle against a worshipper of the Golden Lord (Giltstern)
 - Friends with Zora
+- Saved Giltstern's relative back when he was adventuring - wrangled a deal out of Giltstern to get coffee imports at good prices.
+Doesn't rly want to let anyone know of connection with Giltstern for fear of seeming pro-Kevara.
 - secrets and such? tie to Zora?
+-
 Mason's guild?

+# Secret and Clues

+_Check off when revealed._
+- [ ] Have the disciples mention the Queen of Thieves who was working for them, discover traces of her at the workshop
+- [ ] omens from the Birds that Owl is a false cleric (cowbirds)
+- [ ] luca's latest model of automata allows remote control (limited range) via arcane radio signal
+- [ ] the number of automata Kingfisher/Eledeia has purchased via Giltstern doesn't line up with what's at her house
+- [ ] another clue for ring of mind shielding besides the missing treasure - an imprint of the ring's runes? crushed into mud on a guardian skull, wood of a crate?
+- [ ] Owl is holding the other side of the spies blood diary

 # Resources